Aceh: Peace agreement and contemporary history

 The 2004 tsunami helped trigger a peace agreement between the GAM and the Indonesian government.
 The mood in post-Suharto Indonesia in the liberal-democratic reform period, as well as changes in the Indonesian military, helped create an environment more favorable to peace talks.
 The roles of newly elected president Susilo Bambang Yudhoyono and vice president Jusuf Kalla were highly significant.
 At the same time, the GAM leadership was undergoing changes, and the Indonesian military had inflicted so much damage on the rebel movement that it had little choice but to negotiate with the central government.
 The peace talks were first initiated by Juha Christensen, a Finnish peace activist, and then formally facilitated by a Finland-based NGO, the Crisis Management Initiative led by former Finnish president Martti Ahtisaari.
-The resulting peace agreement, generally known as the Helsinki MOU, was signed on 15 August 2005.
+The resulting peace agreement, generally known as the Helsinki Agreement, was signed on 15 August 2005.
 Under the agreement Aceh would receive special autonomy and government troops would be withdrawn from the province in exchange for GAM's disarmament.
-As part of the agreement, the European Union dispatched 300 monitors.
+As part of the agreement, the European Union dispatched Aceh Monitoring Mission.
 Their mission expired on 15 December 2006, following local elections.

-Aceh has been granted broader autonomy through Aceh government legislation covering special rights agreed upon in 2002 as well as the right of the Acehnese to establish local political parties to represent their interests.
-Human rights advocates protested that previous human rights violations in the province needed to be addressed, however.
+Aceh has been granted greater autonomy through an Aceh government law that includes special rights agreed in 2006 as well as the right of Acehnese people to establish local political parties to represent their interests.
+Human rights advocates protest that previous human rights violations in the province have not been seriously addressed.

-Ecology and biodiversity
+Biodiversity

-Aceh has the largest range of biodiversity in the Asian Pacific region.
-Among the rarer large mammals are the Sumatran rhinoceros, Sumatran tiger, Orangutan and Sumatran elephant.
+Aceh has the largest range of biodiversity in the Asian Pacific region. including the Gunung Leuser National Park, 7,927 km2 national park that stretches across the border between Aceh and North Sumatra provinces The national park, located in the Barisan mountains, is close to Mount Leuser (3,119 m) and protects a variety of ecosystems, among the rarer large mammals are the Sumatran rhinoceros, Sumatran tiger, Orangutan and Sumatran elephant.
 In 2014, there were 460 Sumatran elephants in Aceh including at least eight baby elephants.
 The area has been suffering from deforestation since the 1970s.
 The first wood pulp mill in Aceh was built in 1982.
 The government of Aceh intends a law by which 1.2 million hectares would be opened for commercial use.
 This proposal has caused many protests.